TheJacksonLaboratory/KCET/README.md

 ```
 jupyter notebook
 ```
 There are many notebooks to demonstrate and visualize data.
-To run the machine learning, first go to the notebook called ``ExtractDifferenceVectors.ipynb`` and follow directions there to download the required embeddings and generate the difference vectors.
-Then go to the notebook ``RandomForestPredictions.ipynb`` to do RF learning.
-Finally, go to the notebook ``RankByDarkAndSLI.ipynb`` to do the final ranking.
+There are 3 directories for predicting all phases using historical data, phase 4 historical data and novel predictions.
+To run the machine learning, first go to the notebook starting with ``DatSetGeneration`` and then go to thenotebook starting with ``ExtractDifferenceVectors`` and follow directions there to download the required embeddings and generate the difference vectors.
+Then go to the notebook starting with ``RandomForestPredictions`` to do RF learning.